testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 How can the `eslint-plugin-testing-library` be aware of this?
 Until v3, the plugin offered some options to indicate some of these custom things, so the plugin would check them when reporting usages.
 This can lead to false negatives though since the users might not be aware of the necessity of indicating such custom utils or just forget about doing so.

-Instead, in `eslint-plugin-testing-library` v4 we have opted-in a more **aggressive reporting** mechanism which, by default, will assume any method named following the same patterns as Testing Library utils has to be reported too:
+Instead, in `eslint-plugin-testing-library` v4 we have opted-in a more **aggressive reporting** feature which, by default, will assume any method named following the same patterns as Testing Library utils has to be reported too:

 ```javascript
 // importing from Custom Module